Roids-Fitness/RoidsFitnessDocs/README.md

 - Weekly roster functionality for gym staff/trainer accounts which will display the schedule of classes they are taking
 - A further e-commerce section for the website for the gym to display and sell their products such as supplements and equipment

+## Planning

+At the start of the project, a scrum was conducted for the brainstorming of ideas and businesses to work with.
+During this time, a Trello board was also created where ideas would be commented on and stored on a card.
+Once the project idea was finalized, tasks were created and allocated on the Trello board.
+Each team member was responsible for completing and adding any new tasks, with the other checking each other’s work once a task was moved to the “Review” stage.

+Various stand up meetings were conducted via Discord and Zoom which served as check-ins for each team member's progress as well as an opportunity for questions.

+The order of priorities for features of the application, as well as the coding to be completed was settled on in a scrum meeting.
+This order of priorities to deploy the staging version of the application as soon as possible as a minimum viable product, would allow the team to have a clear vision of what to work on and in what priority.
+Through this, CI/CD can be followed where features will continuously be deployed to Heroku and Netlify.
+This will allow for consistent automatic and manual testing of the application as well as an opportunity to gain feedback from Roids Fitness for any changes to the features.

+## Dataflow Diagram

+Text....

+## Application Architecture Diagram

+Text...

+## Wireframes

+__Desktop - Homepage__

+This is the homepage of the application

+__Mobile & Tablet - Homepage__

+__Desktop - Sign in__

+Functionality for users to sign in

+__Mobile & Tablet - Sign in__

+__Desktop - Create new account__

+Functionality to create new user account

+__Mobile & Tablet - Create new account__

+__Desktop - Account dashboard__

+Area of the application where after the user has signed in, they will see a list of classes that they have booked.

+__Mobile & Tablet - Account dashboard__

+__Desktop - Gym classes calendar__

+Calendar functionality showing the class schedule for the gym.
+This will be able to filter via details such as class type.

+__Mobile & Tablet- Gym classes calendar__

+__Desktop - Class details & booking__

+Page that will open up when user clicks on a class.
+It will display the details of the class as well as an option to book to attend the class.

+__Mobile & Tablet - Class details & booking__

+__Desktop - Booking confirmation__

+Page that will display confirmation of the user's booking for the class.

+__Mobile & Tablet - Booking confirmation__

+__Desktop - Add class form__

+Feature available only to admin users/gym employees where they will be able to add new classes which will be displayed on the gym class schedule calendar.

+__Mobile & Tablet - Add class form__

 ## Tech Stack

 __Front-end:__ React.JS, HTML, CSS, JavaScript, Tailwind CSS